profsmith89/ctps/_sources/chap07.md

-# Chapter 7: Many Numbers But Not Any Number #
+# Chapter 7: Many But Not Any Number #

 In the last chapter, we heard from Jill Lepore that counting was a key metric in industrialization and measurement a key driver of science, but we looked mostly at the computational data type for counting: the integer.